damien-meere/full_stack_milestone/README.md

 The **Product Review** Model is utilised to harness feedback from confirmed product purchasers.
 Only those users that have completed an order (accessible via their profile) can submit a review for a product.
 Even then, they can only provide a review for a product that are associated with their Order.
 The process or creating and viewing product reviews will be details in the [Current Features](#Current-Features) section.
 The various fields within the model support this function.
-The review_id field is utilised to uniquely identify each review record within the datebase.
+The review_id field is utilised to uniquely identify each review record within the database.
 The user field identifies the user that submits the review.
 This detail is used to populate the review section within the Product Detail page.

 The Product field is a foreign key and associates the review with a specific product.
 On deletion of the product in question, all associated product reviews are deleted.
 The